-The highest score of students enrolled at grades 3-8 with multiple scores for a test during the 2007-2008 school year will be credited to the school and district where the student was enrolled on the first school day in May, even if the score was earned in another school and district.
+The highest score of students enrolled at grades 3-8 with multiple scores for a test during the 2008-2009 school year will be credited to the school and district where the student was enrolled on the first school day in May, even if the score was earned in another school and district.

-The highest score of students enrolled at grade 10 with multiple scores for a test during the 2007-2008 school year, with scores that meet the standard earned during the 2006-2007 school year, or with scores that meet the standard on a CIM test taken as an 8th grader during the 2005-2006 school year will be credited to the school and district where the student was enrolled on the first school day in May, even if the score was earned in another school and district.
+The highest score of students enrolled at grade 10 with multiple scores for a test during the 2008-2009 school year, with scores that meet the grade 10 standard earned during the 2007-2008 school year, or with scores that meet the grade 10 standard on the high school test taken as an 8th grader during the 2006-2007 school year will be credited to the school and district where the student was enrolled on the first school day in May, even if the score was earned in another school and district.